Girl’s Guide to Travel in Pisac, Peru!

 After hiking the Inca ruins, stock up on beautiful shawls for the cool Peruvian nights…

 • Consider starting your Sacred Valley trip in Pisac ~ not Cusco.
 Why?
 Because Pisac’s elevation is only 9,700 feet (still really high, I know!), compared to Cusco’s 11,000+ feet.
-Most Cusco visitors experience altitude sickness of some kind; by coming to Pisac first, you’re giving your body time to adjust to the effects of altitude.
+Most Cusco visitors experience altitude sickness.
+By coming to Pisac first, you’re giving your body time to adjust to the effects of altitude.

 • Bring cash ~ you’ll need it for many market stalls, food, & taxis.
 If you don’t have any cash, head to the Blue Llama restaurant (which has one of the only ATM’s in town).

 Apologies for my heavy breathing in the video ~ but Nina & I had just climbed thousands of feet in less than an hour!
-Heavy breathing aside, this 2-minute video will give you a great overview of Pisac, & the hike to its ruins.
+Breathing aside, this 2-minute video gives you a great overview of Pisac, & the hike to its absolutely incredible ruins.

 Where I Stayed in Pisac